gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     :alt: Gromacs initial configuration of SO\ :sub:`4`\ :sup:`2-` and Na\ :sup:`+` ions visualized with VMD
     :class: only-dark

+.. container:: figurelegend

     Figure: SO\ :sub:`4`\ :sup:`2-` ions (in yellow and red) and Na\ :sub:`+` ions (blue) in water (red and white).

-..  container:: justify

-    You have to play with atoms' representation and color to make it look better than it is by default.
-I wrote a small |vmd-tutorial| that explains how to obtain nice looking image.
+Here, the atoms representation and colors was modified.
+Follow this
+    |vmd-tutorial| from the LAMMPS tutorials webpage to obtain similar rendering.

 .. |vmd-tutorial| raw:: html